avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ![Alternate image text](/images/twitter/rethinking.jpg)

 I want to collect enough data for each month so that I can analyze the tweet data throughout the presidential campaign.
-Within the Twarc documentation they describe applying certain filters such as:
+Within the Twarc documentation they describe applying certain filters such as a date range and limiting number of tweets:

 ```
 twarc search blacklivesmatter \